inet-framework/inet-tutorials/wireless/doc/step2.rst

 log (``.elog``) file from the simulation, opening it in the IDE, and tweaking the settings in the Sequence Chart tool.

-The transmission of packet UDPData-0 starts at around 23ms, and completes at around 30ms.
+The transmission of packet UDPData-0 starts at around 23ms and completes at around 30ms.
 The signal propagation takes a nonzero amount of time, but it's such a small value compared to the transmission duration that it's not visible in this image.
-(The arrow signifying the beginning of the transmission appears to be vertical, one needs to zoom in along the time axis to see that in fact it is not.
+(The arrow signifying the beginning of the transmission appears to be vertical, one needs to zoom in along the time axis to see that in fact, it is not.
 In a later step, we will see that it is possible to configure the Sequence Chart tool to represent time in a non-linear way.)
-The chart also indicates that UDPData-0 and UDPData-1 are transmitted back-to-back, because there's no gap between them.
+The chart also indicates that UDPData-0 and UDPData-1 are transmitted back-to-back because there's no gap between them.
 UDPData-2 and UDPData-3 are also transmitted back-to-back.